CarlSargunar/Umbraco-Docker/Article_2.md

 - Volumes : These are stored in the host system filesystem managed by Docker, and typically these aren't available to non-docker processes.
 This is the recommended way to access storage outside the container instance
 - Bind Mounts : These are basically like Volumes, but are not restricted - so they can be anywhere on the host system.
 This is useful if you want interaction between processes on the container as well as processes on the host system.
-- tmpfs : These are stored in the Memory of the host system, and are never written to the filesystem.
-THey are by that nature extremely fast, and are useful for temporary storage, but should not be used for long-term storage.
+- Tmpfs : These are stored in the Memory of the host system, and are never written to the filesystem.
+They are by that nature extremely fast, and are useful for temporary storage, but should not be used for long-term storage.

 I will focus on Volumes, as they are the most common option, and the recommended way to access storage outside the container instance, and used in the vast majority of cases.